WTCSC/binary-calculator-MidnightKaze/README.md

     - __operation__, choose either multiplication (*), divison (/), addition (+), or subtraction(-) to act as the desired operation of the equation.

-    __*Do note that bin1 and bin2 must be passed in as strings, but bin1 and bin2 do not have to be in binary as the calculator is able to convert a decimal into binary for you!
-Nifty hmm?*__
+    __*Do note that bin1 and bin2 must be passed in as strings and it's expected that the string passed is in binary.
+Only 1s and 0s with any number of digits.*__

 ## Error Detection